 Minimum credit quality applies to investments in private debt securities/bonds with a minimum rating of A-/A2 (at the date of investment) provided by Malaysian Rating Corporation Berhad ("MARC") and Rating Agency Malaysia Berhad ("RAM"), respectively.
 The Company however intends to maintain an average rating of AA in the overall bond portfolio under current investment strategy and objectives.
-The Company does not solely depend on the rating report provided but as in all credit assessments/reviews are based on publicly available issuer information together with in-house analysis based on information provided by the borrower/issuer, peer group comparisons, industry comparisons and other quantitative tools.
+The Company does not solely depend on the rating report provided but also depends on publicly available issuer information together with in-house analysis based on information provided by the borrower/issuer, peer group comparisons, industry comparisons and other quantitative tools.